We take your privacy very seriously and will treat your information with respect.

 PO Box 103

 Glenorchy TAS 7010

-Your application costs $40.50.
+There is a fee that needs to be paid when you submit your form.
 If you submit your form by email or post, one of our Customer Service staff will contact you to arrange for payment of the fee.

 You can ask to waive the fee if:

 - you are ‘impecunious’, which means you can’t afford the fee.
 An example of this might be if you can show that you are receiving income support payments